 This BAY NATURE intern opportunity will allow you to delve into the heart of Bay Area nature and conservation news, and contribute to the growing content at Baynature.org.
 Bay NatureMagazine is our quarterly, award winning, flagship publication.
 The website is an extension of the naturalist spirit of the magazine, and allows us to report on timely news and information to an engaged audience.
 We are looking for savvy writers and multimedia producers who know their way around City Hall and can also hit the trails and describe, with just enough flourish, the goings about of a clapper rail or the foliage of a manzanita plant.
 If you are a nature lover, we want to hear from you.
 The internship responsibilities are as follows:

 - Writing and reporting original stories with the aim to produce one per week and a semester-long reporting project that could be cross promoted in the magazine.
 Stories may also end up in the publications of our content partners.

 - Participating in social media efforts.

 Our North Berkeley office is open Monday through Friday from approximately 9:30 am – 6 pm.
 The intern is expected to work approximately six hours per week, including a weekly on-site editorial meeting at our office.
 You’ll get to do more reporting if you have reliable transportation/facility with mass transit, to reach the various parks and places we cover.
 After the first few weeks, telecommuting is possible for especially motivated interns.

-Send a resume, three references, and three samples of original journalism to:
+How To Apply: Send a resume, three references, and three writing samples to: Eric Simons, editorial director: email@example.com.
+No phone calls, please.

 Web site: http://BayNature.org/